 Edward Rispone, is a lifelong Louisianan, avid outdoorsman, and Christian conservative candidate for Governor.
 Eddie loves Louisiana.
 Guided by his faith, family, and the blessing of God in his life, Eddie feels called to give back to the state that has given so much to him.
 Eddie is not a career politician.
 Eddie is a successful entrepreneur, business executive, and conservative outsider who has the experience and expertise to move our state forward.

 Eddie grew up in a blue collar family of nine in North Baton Rouge.
 Early on, Eddie learned about faith, family, and personal responsibility.
-Eddie was raised with a strong work ethic and solid family values—he is pro-life, pro-family, and pro-gun.
+Eddie was raised with a strong work ethic and solid family values—he is pro-life, pro-family, and pro-Second Amendment.
 He knew that anything he wanted in life would only be achieved through hard work.
 Eddie began working construction with his older brother Sammy at age 15, a passion that would stay with him for decades.

 Rispone received a Catholic education from Redemptorist High School, where he was a standout student athlete, earning all-state honors in football.
 Eddie is a graduate of LSU, holding a Bachelor of Science in Construction Technology.